Madelene/100-days-of-code/log.md

 **Thoughts:**
 - It's been a frustrating 2 days, but it's a 'clean up week', so it's ok
 - Today is my 3 month anniversary at work!

+### R2 Day 70: June 20, 2018 Wednesday

+** Today's Progress**
+- Got a really nice email from my team lead and CEO about the work I've done for the past 3 months, here.
+(Thankful!)
+- Moving on to another task and will revisit the one I was working on, this Friday with the team lead

+**Thoughts:**
+-